 It is also good to change up the label with something that is the same meaning.

 For example our son mastered “ugh-oh” pretty quickly so his speech therapist had us stop using “ugh-oh” and instead say “Oh-no!”
 Same meaning, but different words to use!

 Shortening Words and Require Word Usage

 Some words are difficult for toddlers to say, even those without a language delay!

 For those words it’s wise to shorten them.
 “Water” is a great example.

-Our son at first said “wa” for water and his speech therapist said that’s great!
+Our son at first said “wa” for water which felt like baby talk, but his speech therapist said that’s great for a child’s language development!
 For a long time we referred to water as “wa wa” when labeling.